smittytone/Squinter/README.md

 ## Copyright Notice ##

-- Squinter is copyright &copy; 2015-2019 by Tony Smith.
+- Squinter is copyright &copy; 2015-2020 by Tony Smith.
 - BuildAPIAccess is copyright &copy; 2015-2019 by Tony Smith.
-- The impCentral API is copyright &copy; 2015-2019 Electric Imp, Inc.
+- The impCentral API is copyright &copy; 2020 Twilio.

 See also [Third-Party Components](#third-party-components) for other copyright notices.